 You are a few click away from your Stellar account.
 All you need to do is to pick an username and a password.
 Please choose something that you will remember for sure.
 If you loose them, you won't be able to access your accounts anymore.
 There's no password recovery mechanism as nobody else will know about your username/password.

-If you only want to see how Stellar Authenticator works, you can try the demo version.
+If you only want to see how Stellar Authenticator works, you can try the guest mode.
 Please remember that there's not much to do in there, as it is merely an authenticator for external Stellar services.

 You can open a transaction that you'd like to sign using its URL or its XDR.